 Graduates and their families are invited to the Puck Building for a casual afternoon of mingling with faculty and staff as they say farewell to Wagner.
 Light refreshments and snacks will be served.

-Keynote Speaker: NYU Wagner is proud to present Cody Keenan as the 2015 Convocation Keynote Speaker.
+Keynote Speaker: NYU Wagner is proud to present Democratic Leader of the House of Representatives, Nancy Pelosi, as the 2016 Convocation Keynote Speaker.